When it comes to unanimous Hall picks, Jeter could be No. 2. - WHIZ News

 “Nobody wants to be branded or held accountable on social media if they’re not voting for an obvious selection,” Madden said Monday.
 “I could see people’s lives being threatened if they didn’t vote for Derek Jeter.”

-Jeter was picked by all 210 voters tabulated through late Monday evening by Ryan Thibodaux’s Hall of Fame vote tracker, about half the expected ballots.
+Jeter was picked by all 214 voters tabulated through midday Tuesday by Ryan Thibodaux’s Hall of Fame vote tracker, about half the expected ballots.
 A 14-time All-Star shortstop who hit .310, Jeter led New York to five World Series titles and captained the Yankees for his final 11 1/2 seasons.
 New York retired No. 2 in his honor, but Jeter has struggled for success in his post-playing days as CEO of the of the Miami Marlins.

 Attitudes have changed since the initial Hall vote in 1936, when Ty Cobb was left off four ballots, Babe Ruth and Honus Wagner were omitted from 11, Christy Mathewson from 21 and Walter Johnson from 37.